IsmailKefokeris/HourLoggerApplication/assignmentDocumentation.md

 ## Conclusion and Reflection

-In conclusion COM519 Assignment - Hour Logger Application has completed all the mandatory requirements (CRUD).
+In conclusion, COM519 Assignment - Hour Logger Application has completed all the mandatory requirements (CRUD).
 The application has implemented a few industry standard components such as, not storing plain text passwords, avoiding client side validation (HTML) and instead have database and server side validation, using serverless infrastructure allowing for scalability.
 There are parts which I would need to work on implementing AJAX in more places around the application to make the website more dynamic and less static and clunky.
 Working a little more on the front end wouldnt hurt as it is plain and unappealing.

-My project files are messy and I wish I had a better way to organise them this may be a point to go research after the project.
+My project files are disorganised- upon reflection, I have determined that the management of my files in future should be less haphazard.
+This may be a point to research after the project.
 ### Issues Encountered

-__Issue 1:__ Updating Database Object, I ran into some issues when attempting to update the Tracker Database object using the findByIDandUpdate() function, still not exactly sure why it wasnt able to find my object through the ID but I got my updating function working by using findOneAndUpdate() instead and just passing the Object to find to it.
+__Issue 1:__ Updating Database Object, I ran into some issues when attempting to update the Tracker Database object using the findByIDandUpdate() function.
+I am still unsure why it wasn't able to find my object through the ID but I got my updating function working by using findOneAndUpdate() instead and just passing the Object to find it.

 __Issue 2:__ Calculating the total amount of hours worked.
 This was an issue I was stuck on for a little while as I couldnt figure out how to calculate the hours inbetween two time periods for a 24 hour clock effectively.
 Even with my current solution of converting the time it into a dateTime object, getting the hours, then deducting the endTime from the Start there are still a few issues, for instance it will only calculate in whole hours so you wont have double variables.

 __Issue 3:__ Negative numbers would be returned to me when calculating the difference sometimes, this was likely due to the ending time being a larger number than the starting time, to fix this I simply multiplied the difference by -1.

+__Issue 4:__ Updating total earnings on the view stats page.
+I was unable to update the total earnings in time for the submit, if I were to attempt it again I know I would need to use aggregation to multiply the rates and the total hours stored in the database.

 For most issues I was able to find solutions on websites such as stackoverflow, MongoDB Documentation, Mongoose Documentation, and other documentation for the technologies used.